stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 * See everything, at all levels in real time
 * Deliver work in a way that is alive and interactive
 * Derisk your work, by proactively assisting on blockers
-* On-sell with data, genuine insights and aligned interests
+* Onsell with data, genuine insights and aligned interests

 Of course, what the consultant can see and edit is controlled by the client.